HTTP Node

 Authorization

-The HTTP Node can optionally set authorization information for requests.
-There are three options for authorization:
+The HTTP Node can optionally set authorization information for requests using the following methods:

 SSL Options